svalaskevicius/ionPulse/README.md

 Todo
 ----

+#### make font bigger

+#### refresh project parse info for changed files by timestamp

 #### editor handler
 * handles key presses, such as tab, (shift) enter etc
 * autoindent on new line
+* home button should go to beginning of the text, after the whitespace

 ### 0.1 CODE REVIEW, documentation